johnno1962/SwiftTrace/README.md

     pod 'SwiftTrace'

-This project has been updated to Swift 3 from the Xocde 8 beta.
-If you want to use the [Swift2 branch](https://github.com/johnno1962/SwiftTrace/tree/swift2-branch):
+This project has been updated to Swift 5 from Xocde 10.2.:

     pod 'SwiftTrace', '2.2'

 Once the project has rebuilt import SwiftTrace into the application's AppDelegate and add something like the following to the beginning of it's didFinishLaunchingWithOptions method:

     SwiftTrace.traceBundleContaining( theClass: type(of: self) )

 This traces all classes defined in the main application bundle.
 To trace, for example, all classes in the RxSwift framework add the following